wmccrthy/LuauASTExplorer/USAGE.md

 ## Configuration
 You can customize settings in VSCode:
-- `astHighlightHelper.hotkey`: Change the trigger key combination
+- `luauAstExplorer.hotkey`: Change the trigger key combination
-- `astHighlightHelper.luteExecutable`: Path to Lute executable
+- `luauAstExplorer.luteExecutable`: Path to Lute executable